 Let us start with the first method, which is using phpMyAdmin/Cpanel.

-Step 1: Login to your hosting account.
+Step 1: Login to your hosting account and access your phpMyAdmin.

 To delete the database, select the database from the left section.
 We chose the one marked in red – bhwpsite_67e.
-Once you click on the specific database, all its tables would be displayed.
-From the right-hand section, click on the Check all option so that all the tables are selected as shown in the image below.
-You can see a Drop option close by.
-Click on that to delete all the selected tables.
+Once you click on the specific database, all its tables are displayed.
+From the bottom section, click on the ‘Check all’ option so that all the tables are selected as shown in the image below.
+You can see a Drop option on the same menu as shown.
+Click on it to delete all the selected tables.

 2. Restore WordPress files from Backups using FTP

 Now, to restore your backup archives using FTP, you need to install an FTP client FileZilla and have your FTP credentials handy.
 FTP enables you to transfer files between your local computer and the server over the internet.
 You can use this method to install a fresh WordPress core installation as well.

 Step 1: Open FileZilla.
 Enter your FTP credentials and click on Quick Connect to connect to the server.
 (Ensure that your FileZilla is the latest version.)

 Step 2: Once you are connected to the server, then you would see your local files on the left side and the remote site on the right.

 First, identify the WordPress files in the remote site.
 In a fresh WordPress install, the WordPress files would be under the root directory public.html.
 Click on the WordPress folder that is named after your website on the right panel.
 You’ll see folders such as wp-content,wp-includes and wp-admin.

 Second, on the left panel, make sure your backup files are all in a folder saved on your local system.
 If you have your backup stored in a zip file, ensure you unzip it before you start manually restoring WordPress.